×

 Calculating machines that perform specific tasks are not new.
 What is new about digital computers is that they are general purpose machines that manipulate symbols and solve any problem using a set of instructions or programs.
 They are also fast and efficient.
 Being digital, computers are deterministic.
 Understanding only "on" and "off", they do exactly as they are told.

 In the early 19th century, a "computer" was a minimally skilled laborer who knew how to add and subtract.
 The industrial age was built on mass production using machines and the design of efficient linear systems or assembly lines.
 Many of the new methods of production and distribution involved complex calculations based on variable data.
-Tables of logarithms were used to process this data and human computers were hired to perform these calculations.
+Tables of logarithms were used to process this data and human computers, often women, were hired to perform these calculations.

 logarithm table to aid human "computers"